npezza93/redi_search/README.md

 - `return(*fields)`
   - Limit which fields from the document are returned.
 - `explain`
-  - Returns the execution plan for a complex query but formatted for easier reading.
+  - Returns the execution plan for a complex query.
 In the returned response, a + on a term is an indication of stemming.
 - `to_redis`
   - Returns the command to be executed without executing it.